Parrot-Developers/firmwared/README.md

 * *OMP\_NUM\_THREADS*: a number which sets the maximum number of threads, openmp will use to compute the firmwares sha1 in parallel.
 This number doens't take the main thread into account.

+## Configuration file

+firmwared accepts an optional path to a configuration file as it's first argument.
+The syntax is that of the lua language, an example is provided in examples/firmwared.conf.
+The admitted keys are the same as the FIRMWARED_XXX environment variables.